AFRICAN, ASIAN AND LATIN AMERICAN FILM FESTIVAL

-Moreover, a lot of activities for students are planned: morning screenings for middle and high schools (Spazio Scuola) and interesting meetings and lectures for university students (Spazio Università).
+Moreover, a lot of activities for students were planned: morning screenings for middle and high schools (Spazio Scuola) and interesting meetings and lectures for university students (Spazio Università).

-The 28th African, Asian and Latin American Film Festival is also part of the European Year of Cultural Heritage 2018, promoted by MiBACT and by the European Union institutions.
+The 28th African, Asian and Latin American Film Festival was also part of the European Year of Cultural Heritage 2018, promoted by MiBACT and by the European Union institutions.

 COE – Centro Orientamento Educativo